ue22-p23/web-chatbot/README.md

   ...
   ```

+### fetch the list of available models

+once all this works, you may want to improve your code so that the user is **no
+longer offered a fixed list** of models;
+instead, we want to show the list of models that are **actually available** on
+the server

+and to that end, you should know that the llama API provides a `/api/tags` endpoint
+be wary to refresh the models list **each time another server** is selected;
+(it might make sense to cache the results so that successive switches between the 2
+servers proceed as smoothly as possible)

 ### other tips

 - the starter contains a few utility functions that you may find useful
-- in particular, it might help to disable the button while the bot is answering,
+- in particular, it might help to disable the button while the bot is answering
+  (to avoid multiple simultaneous requests);
   use `enableSend/disableSend` functions for that
 - the CSS assumes that the prompts and answers will get in the `#messages` div,
   in alternating order (prompt, answer, prompt, answer, etc.);